BiocPy/rds2py/README.md

 # rds2py

-Parse, extract and create Python representations for datasets stored in RDS files.
-It supports Bioconductor's `SummarizedExperiment` and `SingleCellExperiment` objects.
-This is possible because of [Aaron's rds2cpp library](https://github.com/LTLA/rds2cpp).
+Parse and construct Python representations for datasets stored in RDS files.
+It supports a few base classes from R and Bioconductor's `SummarizedExperiment` and `SingleCellExperiment` S4 classes. ***This is possible because of [Aaron's rds2cpp library](https://github.com/LTLA/rds2cpp).***

-The package uses memory views (except for strings) so that we can access the same memory from C++ space in Python (through Cython of course).
-This is especially useful for large datasets so we don't make copies of data.
+The package uses memory views (except for strings) to access the same memory from C++ in Python (through Cython ofcourse).
+This is especially useful for large datasets so we don't make multiple copies of data.

 ## Install